NiclasHaderer/image-blog/README.md

 ```

 + The `_images` folder contains images for the blog post.
 The names of the images files are the ones you can reference in
 the image or gallery component (see below).
+Images will be resized and optimized automatically.

 + The `post.mdx` file has to follow a specific structure: